 - Improves sleep, Heightens awareness, Increases attention and helps regulate blood pressure.

 - There is mounting evidence (4) that meditation helps kids with ADHD.
-A 2004 study showed that kids who practiced meditation with their parents in a clinical setting twice a week and then continued to practice at home had improved attention span and focus.
+A 2004 study showed that kids who practised meditation with their parents in a clinical setting twice a week and then continued to practice at home had improved attention span and focus.
 In another study, teens and their parents completed a mindfulness program and reported fewer stress levels and fewer ADHD symptoms, such as impulsiveness and emotional reactivity.

 - Increases compassion and boosts positive emotions and feelings, such as happiness, confidence, and inner peace.
 There are many benefits to being aware and connecting with the inner you.